ndabic/Segment_Petroglyphs/README.md

 # Segmentation Application

 ## Description
-This is a simple desktop application built with Python and Tkinter for image segmentation using YOLO.
+This is a simple desktop application built with Python and Tkinter for petroglyphs detection and segmentation using YOLO.

 ## Requirements
 - Python 3.x